dmitriyhulpe/Store/README.md

 Download zip archive and create new react app.
 Put all the components inside created folder and install all dependencies from **package.json** file.

 ## Tasks
-* Add rating for users
+* Develop a rating system for users
-* Add delete method for goods
+* Add remove method for types brand and devices
+* Develop a cart system